 Schloss Neuschwanstein Castle is the best-known and most popular of King Ludwig’s buildings.
 His aim was to build an old German “Ritterburg” (knights’ castle) and as far as appearances are concerned, he clearly succeeded.

-Great Views of Schloss Neuschwanstein Castle in Germany
+Great Views of Disney-like Schloss Neuschwanstein Castle in Germany

 Even more spectacular are the views of Schloss Neuschwanstein from the mountains.
 The easiest way to enjoy seeing the castle from above is from the Marienbrücke — a small bridge that spans the narrow Pöllat River Gorge 45 m (148 ft) above a waterfall.
 It is an easy ten-minute hike from the castle to the bridge.